tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 Ideally, it seems like a node instance should be expressable simply as a list of `service.Services` and any knowledge of the internals of any of these services could be limited to their constructors.
-I sketched out a generic and simple `groupService` implementation, to handle a desecrate stage or sequence of services.
+There is a sketch of a generic and simple `groupService` implementation, to handle a desecrate stage or sequence of services.
 As some services have dependencies during construction or initialization and as a starting point, a cluster of dependencies can be wrapped as a single